SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  14. (1)[Fixed] NPcs during raids (rackets) will stand still for a few seconds -> This allows players to clear racket floors before the npcs even have a chance to react.
 This dosent happen to all rackets and floors, but is still a big problem.

+ 15. (2)[Unconfirmed] Rival refresh in vehicle ->
+A rare yet annoying bug, when using rival refresh in a vehicle makes the player fall through the ground.
+They then need to relog onto TW to fix it.

 - *Triad and NPCS:*